Pressio/pressio/docs/source/index.rst

-Until we can stably upgrade to C++20, we cannot by default use C++20 concepts, so we currently guard the concepts in pressio inside a preprocessor directive ``#ifdef PRESSIO_ENABLE_CXX20``.
+Until we can stably upgrade to C++20, we cannot by default use C++20 concepts, so we currently guard the concepts in pressio-rom inside a preprocessor directive ``#ifdef PRESSIO_ENABLE_CXX20``.
 The behavior is as follows: